UKradioastro/UKRAA_PicoMuon/README.md

 The "plots" folder hold plots for each day in year/month folder.

 The "temp" folder only holds plots for yesterday, updated each day, for pushing to a website/etc.

+### Creating simple home intranet web server on your RPi to view your results on your smart phome.

+We can create a simple web server on our RPi to be able to view our detector results on our smart phone when connected to our home metwork.

+To set up the web server on the RPi, follow the instruction from "tom's HARDWARE" (https://www.tomshardware.com/news/raspberry-pi-web-server,40174.html).
+Only need to do first section - upto 9.
+Build your website.